drBenway/pixi-vn-wiki/start/canvas-position.md

 Anchors are specified in percentages, from 0.0 to 1.0, in each dimension.
 It has the same utility as the pivot, but to deduce the point where it is located it calculates the percentage of the height and width of the texture.
 For example, to rotate around the center point of a texture using anchors, you'd set your component's anchor to (0.5, 0.5) - 50% in width and height.

+Anchors compared to Pivot are easier to use.
+You can learn more about their differences [here](https://pixijs.com/8.x/guides/components/sprites#pivot-vs-anchor).

 You can modify it with 2 properties:
 - `anchor`, is an object that corresponds to `{ x: number, y: number }`.
 Then you can also use it to set x and y to the same value, `conponent.anchor = 0.5`.
 - `pivot`, is an object that corresponds to `{ x: number, y: number }`.